 This rigorous research design and comprehensive data collection strategy will allow us to evaluate the degree to which the PG reform implementation program produces change in the the coverage and quality of public goods that meet citizen priority needs and strengthen citizen confidence in the state.

 In addition to the analysis produced for USAID, the researchers will have the right to use the data to publish in academic and policy outlets.
 Drs.
-BenYishay, Roessler, and Mueller, together with USAID, will be solely responsible for keeping and maintaining versions of the data that contain identifiable information about subjects.Other parties will have access to anonymized data 6 months after the completion of the final evaluation report.
+BenYishay, Roessler, and Mueller, together with USAID, will be solely responsible for keeping and maintaining versions of the data that contain identifiable information about subjects.
+All data will comply with USAID research and open data policies.
+Other parties will have access to anonymized data 6 months after the completion of the final evaluation report.
 This 6 months embargo period will allow the PIs to finalize their report.
 The data will be fully anonymized and secured before sharing with any third-party researchers.

 Impact Evaluation Design and Implementation: Activities and Deliverables